sakthilkv/sakthilkv.github.io/_tabs/about.md

 Some of my notable GitHub repositories include:
 - 📊 **react-horizontal-heatmap** – a lightweight React component for horizontal heatmaps, fully customizable, ⭐ 15 stars, 600 downloads/week
-- 🚮 **plentastic-app** – a Flutter app that rewards users for responsibly disposing of plastic waste
+- 🚮 **Plentastic** – a Flutter app that rewards users for responsibly disposing of plastic waste
-- 🐙 **kumo-client** – a React-based media manager to organize movies, TV series, anime, manga, books, and games
+- 🐙 **Kumo** – a React-based media manager to organize movies, TV series, anime, manga, books, and games
-- ♟️ **Eevee-Chess-Engine** – a chess engine built using Python ⭐ 1 star
+- ♟️ **Eevee** – a chess engine built using Python ⭐ 1 star
-- 🎵 **butterscotch** – a React Native music player app with playlists, offline downloads, and mini-player support
+- 🎵 **Butterscotch** – a React Native music player app with playlists, offline downloads, and mini-player support

 Outside of coding, I enjoy chess, writing blogs, and sharing knowledge through online communities like **GitHub, Hashnode, Codeforces, and Instagram**.